MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 You will need to add a certificate when running the client VM for the AKS engine on the ASDK.

-When you are using an ASDK your Azure Resource Manager endpoint is using a self-signed certificate, you need to explicitly add this certificate to the machine’s trusted certificate store.
-You can find the ASDK root cert in any VM you deploy in the ASDK.
+When you are using an ASDK your Azure Resource Manager endpoint is using a self-signed certificate, you need explicitly to add this certificate to the machine’s trusted certificate store.
+You can find the ASDK root certificate in any VM you deploy in the ASDK.
 For example, in an Ubuntu VM you will find it in this directory `/var/lib/waagent/Certificates.pem`.

 Copy the certificate file with the following command: